Jump to: Central | North | South | East | West

 Follow on Instagram: @toklas_london

-Where: 19 Motcomb St, London SW1X 8LB
+Belgravia - 19 Motcomb St, London SW1X 8LB

 High above the streets of Belgravia, the Roof Garden at this self-styled 'shopping village' is a little oasis of calm.
 The restaurant serves up a modern menu and there's Danish and Japanese beer on tap along with cocktails and wine to choose from.
 As you might imagine, it's a popular place to start the day whether that's with weekday breakfast or a more leisurely brunch at the weekend.

 Rainproof?
-Yes there's a canopy that can be pulled out covering all the tables out here.
+Yes, there's a canopy that can be pulled out covering all the tables out here.

 Follow on Instagram: @_pantechnicon

-Where: 11-15 Swallow St, Mayfair, London W1B 4DG
+Mayfair - 11-15 Swallow St, London W1B 4DG

 Richard Corrigan’s oyster palace, just off Piccadilly, has a large terrace (covered and heated if needed) on Swallow Street where you can enjoy heaped seafood platters.
 Finish off with a Bentley’s coffee made with Frangelico and Baileys.